wumb0/website/content/posts/backdooring-camera-firmware.md

 ## Making space
 Initially working with sshd presented some issues we didn't account for like the binary being 2MB and a total space of 4MB to work with.
 Right there half our usable space was gone and the camera's firmware binary was *some size* .
 Pushing the limits of storage we decided to pack the firmware, however it was still too big.
 Eventually we ripped out all the Java Applet programs from the camera's binary.
 ## Missing web front-end
 After ripping Java from the camera's binary in an effort to save space, it broke motion and sound detection.
+The competition included monitoring the IP camera for someone stealing pieces of a puzzle.
+The detection component was supposed to make that easier... whoops.
 ## Results
+We got to learn all about taking apart firmware binary blobs!
+This was something I had wanted to do for a while and was a really fun project to work on.
+All of this was done in the span of about 4 days before the competition.
+Recompiling and testing the firmware was nerve wracking and time consuming but the work paid off in the end.
+Thanks to RC3 for putting on the competition and thanks to my friend for helping me with this and being better at soldering than me.